iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find Driving Records In Iowa?

-As the official custodian of driving records, the Department of Transportation disseminates driving records in Iowa.
+The Department of Transportation disseminates driving records in Iowa as the official custodian.
 Requests can be made in person at the DoT’s office, by mail, or online.

 Driver & Identification Services